 Event Summary

-Westminster Insight’s Mental Health and Wellbeing at Work Conference arrives at a critical moment.
-Join us to explore how organisations can move beyond reactive support and take the next steps to create mentally healthy workplaces with cultures of preventionearly intervention and genuine psychological safety.
+Westminster Insight’s Mental Health at Work Digital Conference arrives at a critical moment.
+Join us online to explore how organisations can move beyond reactive support to build cultures of preventionearly intervention and genuine psychological safety.

-Ensure you are meeting your legal duties under the Equality Act and Health & Safety law through fair, consistent processes, and reasonable adjustments.
+Ensure you are meeting your evolving legal duties through fair, consistent processes, and reasonable adjustments.
+In a legal surgery session, we will cover strengthened employer duties under the Employment Rights Act.

 Key Points

-• Moving from reaction to prevention: practical employer strategies to reduce ill health
+• Moving from reaction to prevention: practical strategies to reduce ill health in the workplace and support employees

 • Understand the factors causing the deterioration of mental health in young people and vulnerable groups